 The Callisia navicularis is a succulent that enjoys some sunlight but not a ton each day.
 If you live near the ocean and regularly see overcast, cloudy, or foggy days, you can hang your Callisia navicularis in a sunny window.

-You can even place your chain plant right outside the direct sunlight, and it should grow well with ample bright light throughout the day.
+However, if you live in a drier area with lots of sunlight, you should limit the hours of direct sunlight the plant receives daily.
+You can even place your Chain Plant right outside the direct sunlight, and it should grow well with ample bright light throughout the day.

 Water

-The Callisia navicularis needs a medium amount of water and shouldn’t dry out too much or remain too moist.
-Always water the soil rather than the leaves to make the most of the water.
+Tip: water the soil rather than the leaves to make the most of the water.
 Plants drink through their roots, not their leaves.

-If you’re not sure how much to water your chain plant, try giving it a drink once a week.
+If you’re not sure how much to water your Chain Plant, try giving it a drink once a week.
 If the soil dries out completely by the end of the week, try watering the plant a day earlier.
+If the soil remains damp for the week, try increasing the schedule by a day or giving the plant a little less water with each watering.

 Soil

 Callisia navicularis enjoy soil that drains well, so your best bet is some cactus or succulent potting mix from your garden center.
-The best way to describe ideal chain plant soil is “course” rather than soft.
+The best way to describe ideal Chain Plant soil is course rather than soft.

 If you don’t have any succulent potting soil handy, you can use any soil you might have and add some sand or perlite to the mixture to aid in draining.
 The soil should dry out (but not crack) by the end of the week when it’s time to water the plant again.